tljwvf/OOLanguageComparison/Classes.md

        }
     }

-Deinitialization is accomplished using the key word Deinit
+Deinitialization is accomplished using the key word Deinit.

     deinit {
     // perform the deinitialization